Beating the Bounds of Beguiling Banda

 So sweet!

-A fleet of motor bikes took us to the school (driven by teachers but they looked so young Jonathan thought they were students!).
+A fleet of motor bikes took us to the school (driven by teachers but they looked so young, Jonathan thought were students.

 In between times we enjoyed sundowners at the dive school and the Hotel Maulana, as well as some excellent meals, mostly at the beautiful Hotel Cilu Bingtang.